 The bottom line

-To find out just how much you could save, you can get a free auto insurance quote from Metromile to see how much you could save with pay-per-mile auto insurance.
+To find out just how much you could save, get a free auto insurance quote from Metromile to see how much you could save with pay-per-mile auto insurance.

 You can also try Ride Along™ for free to get a more accurate rate.
 Ride Along is a free feature (not insurance coverage) on the Metromile app, which considers your actual driving, including how many miles you drive, to show you how much you could save before purchasing a policy and switching to Metromile.

 * Average annual car insurance savings by new customers surveyed who saved with Metromile in 2018.